 - Watering your garden during dry spells will keep the wildflowers looking their best and won’t spoil their flowers

 - Remember, weeds will try and invade but wildflowers grow densely and initial weeding will help to prevent this.
-Once you’ve laid the groundwork, less and less weeds should appear
+Once you’ve laid the groundwork, less and fewer weeds should appear

 By carrying out these tips, especially during the warmer weather (when we actually get some in the UK), you can help to keep your wildflower garden healthy and beautiful.
 This means that your garden will retain a sense of elegance and lusciousness that only a well-maintained wildflower garden can have.